 MSc in Chemical and Energy Engineering

 Students are required to complete a total of 30 credits of coursework, made up of at least 12 credits of foundation courses and 6 credits of elective courses.
 Students who do not possess a bachelor’s degree in Chemical Engineering or Energy Engineering will be required to take at least 15 credits of foundation courses.
 All students may also take a maximum of 9 credits of non-MCEE postgraduate courses, subject to the approval of the Program Director.
-For details, please refer to the Postgraduate Program Catalog and a list of courses offered by MSc in Chemical and Energy Engineering (MCEE courses).
+For details, please refer to the Postgraduate Program Catalog and Course Catalog.

 Admission and English Proficiency Requirements